MilkClouds/SimpleRPyC/README.md

 ### 2. Use the Client

-SimpleRPC provides two API styles - choose what fits your use case:
+SimpleRPyC provides two API styles - choose what fits your use case:

 #### Style 1: Module Patching (Import-like)